aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `policy` - (Optional, Available in 1.41.0) Json format text of bucket policy [bucket policy management](https://www.alibabacloud.com/help/doc-detail/100680.htm) (documented below).
 * `storage_class` - (Optional, ForceNew) The [storage class](https://www.alibabacloud.com/help/doc-detail/51374.htm) to apply.
 Can be "Standard", "IA" and "Archive".
 Defaults to "Standard".
 * `server_side_encryption_rule` - (Optional, Available in 1.45.0+) A configuration of server-side encryption (documented below).
+* `tags` - (Optional, Available in 1.45.0+) A mapping of tags to assign to the bucket.
+The items are no more than 10 for a bucket.

 #### Block cors_rule